ReallySecureShell/Simple_Encryption_Setup/README.md

 ### Partition Layout

-Before we can start encrypting we need to check the partition layouts on your device.
+Before we can start encrypting we need to know the mountpoints of your current partitions.

 To get all the partitions on the device run: